 Another good one is when a home stager uses those frames which hold multiple photos, without removing the manufacturer’s filler pictures.

-I advise removing all family photos from the home (attractive or not!) to prevent the homebuyer from feeling like they’re invading the owners’ privacy.
+I advise removing all family photos from the home (attractive or not!) to prevent the home buyer from feeling like they’re invading the owners’ privacy.

 I’ve also read of stagers hiring actors to set the scene during an open house, yes you guessed it this was a California concept!
 A dining room would be set for Thanksgiving Dinner for example, and actors would be there to show what a great house it was to entertain in.
-Talk about distracting home buyers from the business at hand, which should be falling in love with the property!
-This concept sounds more like giving visitors the sensation of being part of a reality TV show, and has little to do with Home Staging in my opinion!

 And be sure to check back Wednesday to read about some extremely “distasteful” staging tricks that continue to show up in kitchens and dining rooms everywhere!